-Minnesota DOT (MnDOT) is currently working to deploy an AV shuttle with EasyMile in the city of Rochester.
+A project team comprised of the Minnesota DOT (MnDOT), the City of Rochester, and First Transit is currently working to deploy an AV shuttle with EasyMile in Rochester.
 Infrastructure changes have been identified throughout the project by the AV provider.
-All "requests" are communicated as needs by MnDOT but the provider has noted some are "nice to haves."
-MnDOT is seeking to emphasize equity in this deployment and wants to anticipate the impacts of each request, as some may not result in equity.
+Provider "requests" are generally communicated as needs to the project team but the provider has noted some are "nice to haves."
+The project team is seeking to emphasize equity in this deployment and wants to anticipate the impacts of each request, as some may not result in equity.